 On the other hand, some of the people I work with couldn't be more interesting.
 A former pianist for the Bolshoi ballet washes the toilets at a private lawyers' club; the ex-Mauritius goalkeeper makes tea for weddings; a famous punk musician answers the phones in an office.

-Granted, most of my minimum wage work has been in London – the kind of place Russian ballet dancers tend to flock to when their toes turn to shit and nobody wants to pay to see them move around on stage any more – so I don't really know what calibre of co-worker you'd find in, say, Buxton, or Clydebank, or Llandovery.
+Granted, most of my minimum-wage work has been in London—the kind of place Russian ballet dancers tend to flock to when their toes turn to shit and nobody wants to pay to see them move around on stage anymore—so I don't really know what caliber of co-worker you'd find elsewhere.
 However, I'd wager they're going to be a lot more fun to hang out with than some insurance lifer or recruitment journeyman.

 HUMANS CAN BE THE ABSOLUTE WORST

 Standing at the bottom and looking up, you see humankind at all kinds of strange new angles.
 The best days are those where you're barely noticed by customers; the worst are where you have actively interact with them.

 Take the Christmas period, for example: a time of good tidings for all men, unless you're a supermarket shelf-stacker who's run out of brandy butter.
 In that case, it is not good tidings for you.
 It is horrible tidings for you, because you're on the verge of ruining everybody's special day, and everybody wants to make that very clear to you with their fingers and their loud, angry words.

 Alcohol only exacerbates the problem that is people.
 Case in point: While working at a nightclub for someone's birthday party, a lady approached the bar, trying to catch my eye but mostly blinking a lot and staring at my chin.
 She screamed, "Vodka and coke!" at me.
 I obliged.
 She gave me a wrinkled bill, which I handed back to her, explaining that it was a free bar for the night.